horaceg/blog/content/posts/resume.md

 ## Wrap-up

 All in all, I am happy with this new resume.
 I need to focus more on the content now that I have the template.
+All input files are in the [github repo](https://github.com/horaceg/resume)